The ecommerce business industry is exploding. Brick-and-mortar stores that are temporarily closed may never open again.

 Apply for Business Licenses and Permits

-Operating an online store does not exclude you from needing certain business licenses and permits.
+Operating an online business does not exclude you from needing certain business licenses or permits.
 Check with your city, county, and state to see what sorts of sales tax licenses or home business licenses you need, and get those approved before you start operating.

 Find the Right Vendors